wavon/mudramum/resources/userstories.md

 ###Feature: An overview of mudras

-Given a visitor who is not familiar with the subject
+Given a visitor who is not familiar with the subject,

-When they find a navigation item
+When they find a navigation item to an info section

 And they access it

 Then a short written introduction is provided

-And a method is available to explore more.
+And a method is available to explore more

+And also a method to get back to home.

 ###Feature: A list or visual collection of topics